adamhorden/Infrastructure-Projects/electrics.md

 - light fittings t.b.d

 full cost will require planning on exactly what is going where w.r.t to things like lighting.

+the changes still need estimating and planning

 emergency lighting:

 - to be determined once EM lights are tested
-- also wether we change out some of the main lighting for LED (with EM fitted)

 general: